USA and the UK

 You can become a U.S. citizen either at birth or later in your life.

-To get your citizen status at the time of your birth, you must meet one of the following conditions:
+To acquire citizen status at the time of your birth, you must meet one of the following conditions:

-- If you were born abroad, at least one parent must have already been a citizen at the time of your birth.
+- If you were born abroad to at least one parent who was already an American citizen at the time of your birth

 If you do not meet any of these requirements for U.S. citizenship, you can seek this status later.
-Based on your immigration history, you can either apply for U.S. citizenship through parents or marriage, or for naturalization.
+Based on your immigration history, you can either apply for U.S. citizenship through parents, through marriage or through naturalization.

 What are the U.S. citizenship requirements?